-- 3. A program schedule and success criteria for a minimum five-year monitoring and reporting program that is structured to ensure the success of the HRRP. - 4.
-Provide for the in-kind replacement of Nipomo Mesa lupine individuals that are removed or damaged at a 3:1 ratio (based on square feet cover of individual plant) within the designated restoration area with 100% success in 5 years. - 5.
-Identification of access and methods of materials transport to the restoration area, including personnel, vehicles, tools, plants, irrigation equipment, water, and all other similar supplies.
+- 1. Identification of location(s), ratios, success criteria, amounts, size and types of plants to be replanted, as well as any other necessary components (e.g., temporary irrigation, amendments, etc.) to ensure successful reestablishment.
+These shall be developed in consultation with the CDFW during the ITP process. - 2.
+Quantification of impacts based on actual activities and quantification of mitigation areas such that the replacement criteria are met (minimum 3:1 ratio). (based on square feet cover of individual plant). - 3.
+A program schedule and success criteria for a minimum five-year monitoring and reporting program that is structured to ensure the success of the HRRP. - 4.
+Provide for the in-kind replacement of Nipomo Mesa lupineLupine individuals that are removed or damaged at a minimum 3:1 ratio (based on square feet cover of individual plant) within the designated restoration area(s) with 100% success in 5 years. - 5.
+Identification of access and methods of materials transport to the restoration area(s), including personnel, vehicles, tools, plants, irrigation equipment, water, and all other similar supplies.
 Access shall not result in new or additional impacts to habitat and special-status species. - 6.
-The required program shall incorporate an invasive species control program and be implemented by qualified personnel to ensure that the invasive species control program does not result in any additional impacts to Nipomo Mesa lupine, or other rare species. - 7.
-If individual Nipomo Mesa lupine are to be impacted, a qualified biologist shall collect seed and deposit accessions into a permanent conservation seedbank established for the species at the Santa Barbara Botanic Garden or equivalent.
+The required program shall incorporate an invasive species control program and be implemented by qualified personnel to ensure that the invasive species control program does not result in any additional impacts to Nipomo Mesa lupineLupine, or other rare species. - 7.
+If individual Nipomo Mesa hupineLupine are to be impacted, a qualified biologist shall collect seed and deposit accessions into a permanent conservation seedbank established for the species at the Santa Barbara Botanic Garden or equivalent.
 The topsoil of impacted habitat shall be collected prior to ground disturbance (site clearing or soil sampling) in order to preserve the seed bank.
 Topsoil shall be relocated to restored habitat areas to promote the expansion of occupied habitat.
-Criteria shall be prepared in coordination with the USFWS and CDFW from non-impacted individuals to provide additional backup seeds to the U.S. Department of Agriculture's National Laboratory for Genetic Resource Preservation seed vault, located in Fort Collins, Colorado.
+Criteria shall be prepared in coordination with the USFWS and CDFW from nonimpacted individuals to provide additional backup seeds to the U.S. Department of Agriculture's National Laboratory for Genetic Resource Preservation seed vault, located in Fort Collins, Colorado.
 The specifics of seed collection and details of the mitigation shall be provided in the HRRP. - 8.
-The locations of proposed restoration area for mitigation shall be delineated and restored or reestablished NML population areas.
-If on-site mitigation is not feasible or would not be biologically viable and therefore would not adequately mitigate the loss of biological functions and values, off-site mitigation through habitat creation and/or acquisition and preservation in perpetuity shall be identified, preferably within the Nipomo Dunes complex. - 9.
-The proposed restoration area(s) shall be protected in perpetuity by an easement or deed restriction in a form approved by County Counsel.
+The location(s) of proposed restoration areahabitat creation for mitigation shall be delineated and restored or (re)established aswith_NML population_suitable habitat_area(s).
+Restoration_Habitat creation areas shall be located within the larger Phillips 66 propertyarea (historical range of NML).
+If on-site mitigation habitat creation is not feasible or would not be biologically viable as determined by CDFW, and therefore would not adequately mitigate the loss of biological functions and values, off-site mitigation through habitat creation and/or acquisition and preservation in perpetuity shall be identified and shall be, preferably within the Nipomo Dunes complex.

+- 9. The proposed restohabitat creation ration area(s) shall be protected in perpetuity by an easement or deed restriction in a form approved by County Counsel.
 The easement shall either be an open space easement, or a conservation easement if required by the California Department of Fish and Wildlife and United States Fish and Wildlife Service, or if chosen by the Applicant.
 The easement shall be in a form approved by County Counsel and CDFW and/or USFWS if required by those agencies. - 10.
 The HRRP shall address success criteria for reestablished areas based on CDFW criteria and funding shall be provided by the Applicant until these success criteria are achieved.